ThomasPasquali/SbatchMan/design document.md

   * `config_name`: The name of the cluster configuration being used.
   * `cluster_name`: The name of the cluster being used.

+These work the same way as other variables.
+If the user defines a variable using a reserved name, ann error will be raised.

+**Note: variable names are case-insensitive.**

 ### Substitutions
 Variables can be referenced in the following fields:
   - Clusters config file: `name`, all fields inside `params` and `defaults`